MichaelAuditore/holbertonschool-higher_level_programming/README.md

 	At step 3 we solve problems importing and modulin' our .py files to execute after, also we import sys to work with line arguments.

+	At step 4 we solve problems using lists and tuples

 # Author

 Miguel Angel Parada Cañon <michael_v613@hotmail.com>